Engineering

 • Ollama + Gemma 4 gives you a capable local AI that runs free on Apple Silicon

-• ShellGPT bridges the gap between your terminal and the model
+• ShellGPT bridges the gap between your terminal and the model, with different modes for different tasks

-• Keep cloud APIs for tasks that need web access or deeper reasoning.
+• Keep cloud APIs for web search and complex reasoning.
 Local AI handles the rest.

 Stay updated